Batman: Haunted Knight: Plot

 During the story "Fears", Batman is hunting down and trying to capture the Scarecrow.
 As the title suggests, fear plays a large part in the story, with Batman nearly dying of fear while trapped in a large, poisonous thorn maze.

 "Madness" tells the story of Captain James Gordon's daughter, Barbara, being kidnapped by the Mad Hatter and forced to participate in a twisted tea party with other kidnapped children.
 Batman and Gordon finally save Barbara and bring down the Mad Hatter.

 "Ghosts" is a Batman universe version of A Christmas Carol, with Bruce's father Thomas Wayne taking the place of Jacob Marley, and the three spirits being Poison Ivy (the Ghost of Christmas Past), the Joker (the Ghost of Christmas Present), and a Grim Reaper figure (the Ghost of Christmas Yet to Come) who turns out to be Batman's ghost.
 The message from the spirits is that Bruce should not let Batman take over his entire life.

 Background

 The graphic novel reprints Batman: Legends of the Dark Knight Halloween Special #1 (1993), Batman: Madness - A Legends Of The Dark Knight Halloween Special (1994), and Batman: Ghosts - A Legends of the Dark Knight Halloween Special (1995) written by Loeb and art by Sale respectively.
 These stories were specials and spin-offs of Batman: Legends of the Dark Knight series.

-Timeline of events

-Little is known of when the stories in Haunted Knight take place in the Loeb/Sale Batman series: